The APX-hardness of the Traveling Tournament Problem: The Boosted Restricted -Tour Cover Problem

+The technical report~\cite{asano1996covering} is unavailable; however, an alternative version exists with a Japanese title~\cite{asano1996covering+}.
+For the sake of completeness, we restate their proof and explain more of the details in Appendix~\ref{ADX}.

-$k$-TC is known to be APX-hard for any fixed $k\geq 3$~\cite{asano1996covering}\footnote{Note that the paper~\cite{asano1996covering} may not be easily accessible or searchable through specific platforms.
-Here, we refer to a version of the paper titled in Japanese but written in English~\cite{asano1996covering+}, which can be accessed through Google Scholar.}.
-Given the relationship between TTP-$k$ and $k$-TC, one potential approach to prove the APX-hardness of TTP-$k$ is through an L-reduction from $k$-TC to TTP-$k$.
+Given the relationship between TTP-$k$ and $k$-TC, one potential approach to prove APX-hardness of TTP-$k$ is through an L-reduction from $k$-TC to TTP-$k$.
 However, directly performing such a reduction is not a straightforward task.
-We introduce a restricted version of $k$-TC, denoted as Restricted $k$-TC.
+We first introduce a restricted version of $k$-TC, denoted as Restricted $k$-TC.
 It was implicitly used and proved to be APX-hard for any fixed $k\geq 3$ in~\cite{asano1996covering}.

 \begin{definition}[Restricted $k$-TC] Compared to the definition of $k$-TC, Restricted $k$-TC introduces an additional constraint on the weight function $w$.
-Specifically, the weight function $w$ is required to be an integer function, and it must satisfy the condition $w(o,v)=\Theta(1)$ for all $v\in V_I\setminus\{o\}$. \end{definition}
+Specifically, the weight function $w$ is required to be an integer metric function, and it must satisfy the condition $w(o,v)=\Theta(1)$ for all $v\in V_I\setminus\{o\}$. \end{definition}

+Definition~\ref{restr} is motivated by the following fact.
+The outputs of the weight function used in~\cite{asano1996covering} (see also Lemma~\ref{apxx}) are all constant fractions (related to $k$), e.g., $\frac{3k-7}{2k-4}$.
+Moreover, the weights of edges incident to the depot vertex are all positive.
+Therefore, by scaling up a positive constant integer (related to $k$), we can assume w.l.o.g.\ that the weight function is an integer function and it holds $w(o,v)=\Theta(1)$ for every $v\in V_I\setminus\{o\}$.
+For any solution of Restricted $k$-TC with weight $S(I)$, we can get $S(I)-\OPT(I)=\Omega(1)$ if $S(I)\neq \OPT(I)$.
+Moreover, the solution of Restricted $k$-TC has the following property.